 Application deadline is January 15, 2022.
 If an applicant does not submit their online application prior to the deadline, they are no longer able to apply to our program.
 It is the applicant's responsibility to meet the deadline requirements.

 Murray State's code 1494.

 Admission Information For Non-English Speakers

 Students who are not native speakers of English must demonstrate competence in written and spoken English.
-This can be done by submitting a satisfactory score on the GRE as well as the TOEFL or IELTS, taken within one year of the date of application.
-The Graduate Program in Speech-Language Pathology requires a minimum score of 114 on the internet-based TOEFL (ibT) with no band less than 22 on Reading and Listening, 26 on Speaking, and 24 on Writing.
+This can be done by submitting a satisfactory score on the TOEFL or IELTS, taken within one year of the date of application.
+The Graduate Program in Speech-Language Pathology requires a minimum score of 114 on the internet-based TOEFL (ibT) with no band less than 22 on Reading and Listening, 26 on Speaking and 24 on Writing.